mgurdal/resume/docs/professional.md

+## Metglobal
+I am currently working at [Metglobal](https://www.metglobal.com/).
+Our company houses a variety of brands in their portfolio established in online travel and travel related technologies allowing partners to operate in over many countries and territories across the globe.

 ## tarla.io

-I am currently working at [tarla.io](https://tarla.io).
-Our company provides information services to solve problems of the farmers and the sector.
+tarla.io provides information services to solve problems of the farmers and the sector.

-I am developing the back-end part of a platform for individual and corporate customers.
+I developed the back-end part of a platform for individual and corporate customers.
-Our platform digitalizes field expert's works by collecting and analyzing data from unbiased data sources.
+Our platform digitalized field expert's works by collecting and analyzing data from unbiased data sources.